Clotrimazole for fungal infections

 Vaginal pessaries are not usually prescribed for children; it is more common to treat with cream.
 Please speak with your child’s doctor or pharmacist if you have any concerns.

 How much should I give?

-- Your doctor will work out the amount of clotrimazole (the dose) that is right for your child.
-The dose will be shown on the medicine label if you have been given a prescription.
+Your doctor will work out the amount of Clotrimazole (the dose) that is right for your child.
+The dose will be shown on the medicine label.

 It is important that you follow your doctor’s instructions about how much to give.

 How should I give Clotrimazole?